cloudacademy/angular-instructor-demos/07-custom-directive/README.md

         ```
         > _In this example, the content within the `<p>` will only be rendered if the appIsAuth property in the component is true.
 Otherwise, the content will not be displayed._

+### 3.2 Inspect Changes

+1. Start Angular Development Server if not yet started:

+    ```.bash
+    npx -p @angular/cli ng serve
+    ```
+    > _Otherwise refresh the browser tab to see updated view._

+2. Inspect the Rendered Screen, you should see "You have access to privileged information." paragraph.

-### 3.2 Apply the Directive using Short-form syntax
+### 3.3 Apply the Directive using Short-form syntax
-1. Open `src/app/is-auth.directive.html` file and do the following:
+1. Open `src/app/app.component.html` file and do the following:
-    - Inside `<div class="content">` insert the following
+    - Inside `<div class="content">` replace Long-form directive declaration syntax with the Shorthand one

         ```.html
         <!-- Shorthand syntax: -->